AdamSpitz/AdamSpitz.github.io/pages/crypto-scandals.md

 Here I'm thinking of Terra/LUNA (though there are plenty of other examples too).

-I do think there was some [shady human misconduct](https://en.wikipedia.org/wiki/Do_Kwon) in there, but Terra was also just a really bad idea in the first place, and there were plenty of people who [https://www.youtube.com/watch?v=6eOU5OaKd8s](said so).
-The problem that eventually caused its demise was predicted by various people in advance; it wasn't a flaw in the code (the code worked the way it was supposed to), it was that its economics were designed in a dumb way.
+I hear that there was some [shady human misconduct](https://en.wikipedia.org/wiki/Do_Kwon) going on, but Terra was also just a really bad idea in the first place, and there were plenty of people who [https://www.youtube.com/watch?v=6eOU5OaKd8s](said so).
+The problem that eventually caused its demise was publically predicted by various people in advance; it wasn't a bug in the code (the code worked the way it was supposed to), it was that its economics were designed in a dumb way.
 This was something that you could have figured out just by listening to what people had to say about it.

-That doesn't mean we say to the people who lost money "it was your own fault"; there were suicides, and a lot of other people who got really badly burned, and that's not something to be flippant about.
+That doesn't mean we should say "it was your own fault" to the people who lost money; there were suicides, and a lot of other people who got really badly burned, and that's not something to be flippant about.
 But that's the fundamental tradeoff with code running on blockchains:

   - We can't stop anyone from writing whatever applications they want, and we can't stop users from using those applications.
   - But at least the users can see what they're getting into and trust that the code will execute as-written.